Where to begin? Some practical tips from a beginner

 Expertin anything was once a

 Recently I had a chance to respond to the HashNode discussion thread asking, Where to begin?
-The question and my response to it was around a specific context but, after thinking more about it, I got the idea of expanding it as a blog article.
+The question and my response to it were around a specific context but, after thinking more about it, I got the idea of expanding it as a blog article.

 In my opinion, the word

 beginner is underrated.
 We use this term loosely and allow others to use it without realizing the true power behind it.
 This blog post is about my views of where to begin and the fun of being a beginner.

 I am sure, you will be able to relate to it.
 It will be great to hear from your experiences as well.
 Please share your thoughts, learning, experiences as comments below.